allen-otterstrom/CMF_data/data-structure.md

   </tbody>
 </table>

-The above table lists out the constructed variables available in the prepared data.
-An important note is that there are no 1880 general schedule constructed variables that are unique.

 #### Unique 1880 General Schedule variables

+There are a number of unique variables in 1880 that have analogous variables or are constructable in other years.

 <table border="1" cellspacing="0" cellpadding="5">
   <thead>